🔄

 With electric breast pumps, it's tempting to increase the suction power "for more milk."

-But don't forget that more suction power doesn't always lead to a higher breast milk yield.
-In fact, a setting that's too high can lead to:
+However, don't forget that more suction power does not always lead to a higher breast milk yield.
+In fact, too high a setting can lead to:

 • sore nipples